fty1777/dgQuEST/README.md

 ## Code structure

-Our work are mainly in `/src/cpp` directory, in which:
+Our work is mainly in `/src/cpp` directory, in which:

 - `QuEST_backend_distributed.cpp` contains the implementation of the hybrid memory management and main logic of page-table-based memory management, pipelined communication, etc.
 - `QuEST_gpu_kernel.cu` contains the calculation part including fused kernel, reordering, etc.